 Education and Training:

-Dr. Jennings centers her practice around chronic conditions with special interest in: women's health, fertility and preconception counseling, digestive health, autoimmune disease, hormonal imbalance, athletic performance, natural aesthetics, wellness optimization, and prevention.
+Dr. Jennings centers her practice around chronic conditions with special interest in: women’s health, hormonal imbalance, perimenopause/andropause, fertility and preconception counseling, digestive health, metabolic syndrome, thyroid disorders, autoimmune disease, anxiety/depression, sleep disorders, fatigue, weight loss, skin health, wellness optimization, and prevention.
 Through a patient-centered approach to care, Dr. Jennings works in partnership with her patients to create personalized and sustainable treatment plans to address individual concerns.
 Dr. Jennings strives to empower her patients with the knowledge and understanding to be able to make educated decisions that are right for them.

 In addition to addressing foundational lifestyle causes of disease, Dr. Jennings utilizes both naturopathic and conventional therapies as needed.
-Naturopathic therapies include therapeutic diets, nutritional support, botanical medicine, biotherapeutic drainage, and mind body therapies.
+Naturopathic therapies include therapeutic diets, nutritional support, botanical medicine, bioidentical hormone replacement therapy, biotherapeutic drainage, and mind body therapies.
+Dr. Jennings also enjoys analyzing genetic information when possible to guide treatment recommendations that are truly unique to each individual’s genetic predispositions.

 In her free time, Rebecca enjoys exploring the Pacific Northwest, hiking, biking, hitting the gym, enjoying Portland restaurants, and spending time with family, friends, and her long-haired chihuahua, Lucky.